 Irish immigrants were recruited to work on a stretch of railroad called Duffy's Cut, near Philadelphia, in 1831.
 The railroad reported 9 deaths due to cholera, but the true number was much higher.

 Need some help with your American History lessons?
 Take a peek at my lesson plans and ideas.
-Below are my weekly lessons for weeks 18 - 19: Our New Nation.
-My first year teaching I was dying to see other teachers' plan books, but most of them were either blank or didn't seem suitable for our...
+These are my Constitution Lesson Plans for 8th Grade American History.
+My first year teaching I was dying to see other teachers' plan books, but most of them were either blank or didn't seem suitable for...

 Did you know that Native Americans contributed up to 3/5 of all cultivated foods to the world's table?
 Find out more about the history of Native American foods and a recipe for succotash.